Account based marketing

 Account Based Marketing Process Funnel

 ABM isn’t about company size.
-If there is more than one person in the organisation you need to influence to get the deal, ABM applies
+If there is more than one person in the organisation you need to influence to get the deal, ABM applies.

-Matt Heinz, President and CEO, Heinz Marketing
+President & CEO, Heinz Marketing

-Who uses Account-Based Marketing?
+Who Uses Account-Based Marketing?

 ABM strategies were once reserved for large organisations, with large teams and budgets required to manually implement personalised strategies.
 This is no longer the case.
 The technology used for ABM has become mainstream and accessible, enabling ABM campaigns to be conducted at a lower cost and on a much larger scale than previously possible.